ORINOCO-Lite/pool.psychoinformatics.de-ui/README.md

 # pool.psychoinformatics.de/ui

-This repository contains the sources for the UI used for the crowdsourcing of information, a.k.a. "knowledge pooing".
+This repository contains the sources for the UI used for the crowdsourcing of information, a.k.a. "knowledge pooling".

 🚀 See it in action: https://pool.psychoinformatics.de/ui/